aquaskyline/SOAPdenovo2/README.md

 ## Installation
 1. You can download the pre-compiled binary according to your platform, unpack using "tar -zxf  ${destination folder} download.tgz" and execute directly.
 2. Or download the source code, unpack to ${destination folder} with the method above, and compile by using GNU make with command "make" at ${destination folder}/SOAPdenovo-V2.04.
-Then install executable to ${destination folder}/SOAPdenovo-V2.04/bin using "make install"

 ## How to use it